 Your initial call to Harvey L. Walner & Associates, Ltd. is always free, and we work on a contingency basis.
 This means that we will never charge you a fee unless we win your case.
 If a medical practitioner has failed to diagnose your condition and you live in the Chicago area, please call or email our office today for a free initial consultation.

-If you or a loved one has been hurt, and you need help, please call or email our Illinois medical malpractice lawyer today for a FREE consultation.
+If you or a loved one has been hurt, and you need help, please call or email our Chicago medical malpractice lawyer today for a FREE consultation.